 Prior to becoming a mother, Jessica received her Associate's in Social and Behavioral Sciences from Coastline Community College.
 She was first introduced to the world of disability when her son, Coleman, was diagnosed with Autism (Sensory Processing Disorder) at age 2.
 It then started all over again when her son, Preston, was diagnosed with Aspergers at age 3.
 Though both of her younger children technically have the same diagnosis, she finds it remarkable how very different they are from each other symptomatically.

-In the early years, Jessica fought hard for early interventions for Coleman, getting him three years of Early Childhood Special Education and countless therapies prior to heading off to kindergarten.
+In the early years, Jessica fought hard for early interventions for Coleman, getting him three years of Early Childhood Specifically designed instruction, at no cost to the parents, to meet the unique needs of a child with a disability. and countless therapies prior to heading off to kindergarten.
 Preston was found to be very high functioning by the school system, despite his diagnosis, and currently does not receive special education services from the school.
 However, due to Jessica's advocacy and persistence, he was offered a placement in the VPI program for observation.
-The school's decision regarding Preston forced Jessica to pursue therapies and assistance for him through other means, which has only added to her knowledge base of what’s available for families of children with disabilities.
+The school's decision regarding Preston forced Jessica to pursue therapies and assistance for him through other means, which has only added to her knowledge base of what’s available for families of children with The Americans with Disabilities Act (ADA) defines a person with a disability as a person who has a physical or mental impairment that substantially limits one or more major life activity.
+This includes people who have a record of such an impairment, even if they do not currently have a disability.
+It also includes people who do not have a disability but are regarded as having a disability.
+The ADA also makes it unlawful to discriminate against a person based on that person’s association with a person with a disability.
+More.

 Jessica became familiar with Moms In Motion in 2013 when Coleman was found eligible for the EDCD Waiver.
 Jessica was ecstatic when the opportunity to be employed by Moms In Motion presented itself.
 She is beyond excited to help others in a similar situation learn to navigate this path of disability services, as well as working to make it easier for others to travel.